 Python Tuples (with Examples)

-A tuple in Python is an immutable sequence type represented by objects separated by commas inside parentheses.
+Tuples are represented by objects separated by commas inside parentheses

 Examples of Python Tuples

-Here are a few examples of Python tuples:
+Here are a few examples of tuples in Python:

 • () – Empty Tuple